Richland School District 88A

 Richland School District 88A is an elementary and middle school district Crest Hill, Illinois, a suburb of Chicago.

 Richland Elementary School has grades K-4.
 Richland Junior High School serves grades 5–8.
-High school students matriculate to Lockport Township High School. or Joliet Catholic Academy.
+High school students matriculate to Lockport Township High School or Joliet Catholic Academy.

 Student body

 As of 2015 the school has 966 students: 36.9% of them are white, 31.7% are Hispanic, 5.4% are Asian, .3% are Pacific Islander, and 11.8% are of two or more races.

 History

-The original building was built in 1957 and is now where the 5th grade, Spanish, and superintendent office is.
-In 1968 two additional hallways were added which now serve LASEC, 6th grade, a gym and main office.
+The original building was built in 1957 and is now where the 5th grade, Spanish classes, and superintendent office is.
+In 1968, two additional hallways were added which now serve the Lockport Area Special Education Cooperative (LASEC), 6th grade, a gym and main office.
 In 2002, another hallway was added which serves 7th and 8th graders.
 This addition made the school a square shape with a playground in the middle.
-In the early 2000s, due to overcrowding an additional two-story building was added to the school to serve Pre-K, kindergarten, 1st, 2nd, 3rd, and 4th graders.
-With this addition a dedicated choir/music room was added and so was the teachers lounge.
+At the start of the 2007-2008 school year, an additional two-story building was opened to serve the elementary grades (Pre-K through 4th grade) due to overcrowding.
+This addition also included a shared area that consisted of a new choir/music room, teachers lounge, library and cafeteria that connected it to the older building, now the junior high (grades 5-8) with both buildings still sharing the gymnasium.